 Potential homebuyers need to ask themselves, “How much home can I afford based on my available resources?”
 A good rule of thumb is to spend no more than 1/3 of your gross monthly income on monthly mortgage payments.
 Acceptable sources of income include documented salary, commissions, bonuses, alimony, child support, pension, social security, interest and dividends.

 Buyers should consider that not all homes on the market are move-in ready.
 Some homes may need remodeling to make it into the living space you prefer.
 Another option to consider is buying a lot or piece of land and building your dream home to your exact preferences and specifications.
 The choice is yours!

 Sellers may request prospective buyers to present pre-approval with an offer.
 Pre-approval is for a specific loan amount based on a number of factors including credit score, income, debt, employment history, private mortgage insurance and current mortgage rates.
 Having pre-approval increases the likelihood that a buyer will obtain a final loan approval.
-But keep in mind that pre-approval is temporary (it typically lasts for 90 days), so it’s a good idea to start saving even before you get pre-approved.
+But keep in mind that pre-approval is temporary (it typically lasts for 90 days).

 One of the biggest financial decisions most people make during their life is the purchase of a home.
-It makes sense to plan ahead, do your research and explore all your options with a mortgage loan originator.
+It makes sense to plan ahead, do your research and explore all your options.